hoomanb1/fuse-examples/spring-hibernate/README.md

 after this the schema should be created in your database.

-Note: Make sure you have changed the datasource connection information in the following file accordingly:
+Note: Make sure to change the datasource connection information in the following file accordingly:

 	database-services-spring-context.xml